New Mexico Medicaid / Centennial Care Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 New Mexico residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Centennial Care (New Mexico Medicaid).
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,742 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Centennial Care beneficiaries who reside in nursing homes are only allowed to keep $83 / month of their income as a “personal needs allowance” and must give the state the rest to help offset nursing home costs.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

 Functional Requirements

-The functional, or medical, criteria for nursing home coverage through Centennial Care is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
+The functional, or medical, criteria for nursing home coverage through Centennial Care is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
 For New Mexico’s Centennial Care, the criteria for a Nursing Facility Level of Care is needing assistance with at least two of the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).

-New Mexico Medicaid Home and Community Based Service (HCBS) Waivers Eligibility Criteria
+New Mexico Medicaid Home and Community Based Services (HCBS) Waivers Eligibility Criteria

 Financial Requirements

 New Mexico residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-For a single applicant in 2023, the asset limit for HCBS Waivers in New Mexico is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2025, the asset limit for HCBS Waivers in New Mexico is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,742 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for HCBS Waivers in New Mexico is $2,000 per spouse, and the income limit is $2,742 / month per spouse.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $2,742 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for HCBS Waivers in New Mexico is a combined $4,000, and the income limit is a combined $5,802/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $2,901/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements

-The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers through Centennial Care (New Mexico Medicaid) is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
+The functional, or medical, criteria for Home and Community Based Services (HCBS) Waivers through Centennial Care (New Mexico Medicaid) is needing a Nursing Facility Level of Care, which means the applicant requires the kind of full-time care that is usually associated with a nursing home.
 For New Mexico’s Centennial Care, the criteria for a Nursing Facility Level of Care is needing assistance with at least two of the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).

 Financial Requirements

-New Mexico residents have to meet an asset limit and an income limit in order to be financially eligible for Aged Blind and Disabled (ABD) Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+New Mexico residents have to meet an asset limit and an income limit in order to be financially eligible for Aged, Blind, and Disabled (ABD) Medicaid.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $914 / month.
-Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants, the 2023 asset limit for ABD Medicaid through Centennial Care (New Mexico Medicaid) is $3,000 combined, and the income limit is $1,371 / month combined.
+For married applicants, the 2025 asset limit for ABD Medicaid in New Mexico is a combined $3,000, and the income limit is a combined $1,450/month.
 This applies to married couples with both spouses applying or with just one spouse applying.

 Functional Requirements

-The functional requirements for Aged Blind and Disabled (ABD) Medicaid through Centennial Care are being disabled, blind or aged (65 or over).
-For ABD Medicaid applicants who require in-home services and supports, New Mexico will administer an assessment of ABD applicants and their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long term care services the beneficiary needs and the state will cover.
+The only functional requirements for receiving basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through New Mexico ABD Medicaid is being aged (65 or over), blind or disabled.
+For ABD Medicaid applicants who require long-term care services and supports, New Mexico will administer an assessment of their ability to perform the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management), as well as their cognitive ability, to determine the kind of long-term care benefits they need and they state will cover.

 Applying For New Mexico Medicaid Long Term Care Programs

-The first step in applying for Centennial Care (New Mexico Medicaid) Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers or Aged Blind and Disabled (ABD) Medicaid.
+The first step in applying for Centennial Care (New Mexico Medicaid) Long Term Care coverage is deciding which of the three Medicaid programs discussed above you or your loved one wants to apply for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 The second step is determining if the applicant meets the financial and functional criteria, also discussed above, for that Long Term Care program.
 Applying for Centennial Care when not financially eligible will result in the application, and benefits, being denied.